ArkEcosystemArchive/docs-legacy/docs/guidebook/core/configuration.md

 This variable is used to specify the file `@arkecosystem/core-logger-winston` will use to create logfiles.
 The default is `${process.env.ARK_PATH_DATA}/logs/core/${process.env.ARK_NETWORK_NAME}/%DATE%.log`.

 **ARK_DB_STORAGE**
-This variable is used to specify the file `@arkecosystem/core-database-sequelize` will use for SQLite.
-The default is `${process.env.ARK_PATH_DATA}/database/${process.env.ARK_NETWORK_NAME}.sqlite`.
+This variable is used to specify the file `@arkecosystem/core-database-postgres` will use for PostgreSQL.
+The default is `${process.env.ARK_PATH_DATA}/database/${process.env.ARK_NETWORK_NAME}`.

 **ARK_DB_HOST**
-This variable is used to specify the host `@arkecosystem/core-database-sequelize` will use for PostgreSQL.
+This variable is used to specify the host `@arkecosystem/core-database-postgres` will use for PostgreSQL.
 The default is `localhost`.

 **ARK_DB_USERNAME**
-This variable is used to specify the username `@arkecosystem/core-database-sequelize` will use for PostgreSQL.
+This variable is used to specify the username `@arkecosystem/core-database-postgres` will use for PostgreSQL.
 The default is `ark`.

 **ARK_DB_PASSWORD**
-This variable is used to specify the password `@arkecosystem/core-database-sequelize` will use for PostgreSQL.
+This variable is used to specify the password `@arkecosystem/core-database-postgres` will use for PostgreSQL.
 The default is `password`.

 **ARK_DB_DATABASE**
-This variable is used to specify the database `@arkecosystem/core-database-sequelize` will use.
+This variable is used to specify the database `@arkecosystem/core-database-postgres` will use.
 The default is `ark_devnet`.

-**ARK_REDIS_HOST**
-This variable is used to specify the redis host any plugins will use.
-The default is `localhost`.

-**ARK_REDIS_PORT**
-This variable is used to specify the redis port any plugins will use.
-The default is `6379`.

 **ARK_P2P_HOST**
 This variable is used to specify the host `@arkecosystem/core-p2p` will use.
 The default is `0.0.0.0`.